masaaldosey/space-invaders/README.md

 * numpy 1.20.3
 * pygame 2.0.1

-It should be compatible with any python3 but I haven't tested it (and won't) so your milage my vary.

 If there are any issues feel free to let me know, either by opening an issue or emailing me at prabhatreddyk@gmail.com.
 Enjoy!